Rucchao/HyBench-2023/README.md

 (2) mvn clean package...Failed to execute goal on project HyBench:HyBench:jar:1.0-SNAPSHOT
 ```
-Solution: once re-compiled with mvn clean pacakge, replace the HyBench-1.0-SNAPSHOT.jar in the lib folder with the newly-generated file in the targe folder
+Solution: once re-compiled with mvn clean pacakge, replace the HyBench-1.0-SNAPSHOT.jar in the lib folder with the newly-generated file in the target folder
 ```